aj7tt/A-Tour-of-JavaScript/README.md

 ```

- console.log(Welcome! to A tour of JavaScript)
+ alert(Welcome! to A tour of JavaScript)

 ```